department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - My name is [NAME] and [NOTETAKER NAME] is here taking notes during our session.
 We also have [a11y support] here to help with any technology assistance.

-_If observers are present in Zoom waiting room._
+- _If observers are present in Zoom waiting room._
   - I also have a couple other colleagues in the Zoom waiting room who would like to observe and take notes.
 But before we get to them...

-_If NO observers present OR if observers are present in Zoom waiting room._

-Today, we're going to talk about receiving approval to self-schedule an appointment with a a community care provider.
+- Today, we're going to talk about receiving approval to self-schedule an appointment with a a community care provider.

 - Before we start, I have a few things that I want to go over with you: